lapinek/platform-scripting/README.md

 && echo $access_token
 ```

 Then, you can validate the script by making a request to the `/script` end point and including the access token received from the authorization.
-You can also provide script parameters under the "globals" namespace.
+You can provide script parameters under the "globals" namespace.
 For example:

 ```bash
 curl -k -X POST \